mavillez/Oblivion/docs/source/scripts.rst

 Acnowledgements
 ---------------

-We thank Prof. Dr. Alfredo Palace Carvalho, U. Évora, for providing the scripts for GPAW and Dalton.
+Scripts for GPAW and Dalton provided by Alfredo Palace Carvalho, U. Évora.